Open-Attestation/oa-verify/README.md

 console.log(fragments.find((fragment: any) => fragment.name === "CustomVerifier")); // display the details on our specific verifier
 ```

-The document that we [created](#verifying-a-document) is not valid against our own verifier because the name property does not exist.
-Try again with the following document:
+The document you [created](#verifying-a-document) is not valid according to your own verifier, because the `name` property does not exist.
+Test again with the following document:

 ```json
 {